dpurgin/qtorm/README.md

 if (!result.hasError())
 {
-    // The ownership of the entities is returned to the caller. qDeleteAll(result.toVector());
+    // Ownership of the entities is returned to the caller. qDeleteAll(result.toVector());
 }
 ```

-The ownership of the removed entities is returned to the caller, the entities in the query result must be freed using `delete`.
+Ownership of the removed entities is returned to the caller.
+The entities in the query result must be deleted using `delete`.